The City of Abilene offers the following economic development incentives:

 Neighborhood Revitalization Program

-The Neighborhood Revitalization program is a tax rebate for qualifying properties on the incremental increase in property taxes after improvements valuing $25,000 or more have been made to a structure or property.
-Learn more about the Neighborhood Revitalization program.
+The Neighborhood Revitalization Program is a tax rebate for qualifying properties on the incremental increase in property taxes after improvements valuing $25,000 or more have been made to a structure or property.
+Learn more about the Neighborhood Revitalization Program.

 Industrial Revenue Bonds (IRBs)

-Sales Tax exemption:
+Sales Tax Exemption:

 Industrial Revenue Bonds (also known as Private Activity Bonds) may be issued by Kansas local governments in accordance with state law and city policy.
 The use of IRBs is a project financing method that does not present a financial risk to the city or county.
 Payment of principal and interest on IRBs is solely the responsibility of the project developer and IRBs may be used in conjunction with other private financing.